The Affordable Care Act is a healthcare reform law with three main goals:

 - Some states don’t operate their own exchanges at all.
 The federal government manages their insurance plans.

 Enrolling… and not enrolling

-Almost everyone who lives in the United States legally can enroll in health insurance at the Marketplace.
+Almost everyone who lives in the United States legally can enroll in health insurance through the Marketplace.
 People who are in prison and those who already have Medicaid or another kind of government health coverage cannot.
 People who have affordable health insurance through their employers also can’t choose to go through the Marketplace instead.